-Fatigue is also a major concern, leading to human errors.
-Whether the train driver has substantial experience or is fairly new, fatigue is shared across all levels of expertise.
+Fatigue is also a significant concern, leading to human errors.
+Whether the train driver has substantial experience or is relatively new, fatigue is shared across all levels of expertise.
 Train companies often pressure their employees to operate the trains even if they’re exhausted.
-This is sheer negligence as there are rules in place that mention the maximum number of hours a train driver can operate a train in a day.
+This is sheer negligence, as rules mention the maximum number of hours a train driver can use a train in a day.

 Not all train accidents are because of human error on behalf of the company or the driver.
 Train accidents can also occur because of human error on the part of pedestrians and vehicle drivers.
 Train accidents can happen because drivers or pedestrians cross the track at the wrong time.
 It can also occur when vehicle drivers act recklessly by beating the train across a railroad crossing.

 A conductor is often aware of the train’s surroundings, looking to identify broken rails or any obstacles in the path and pulling on the emergency brakes to prevent an accident.
-However, at times, a conductor may fail to see a barrier in time to avoid a collision from happening.
+However, sometimes, a conductor may fail to see a barrier in time to avoid a collision.

 We’ve discussed the top four causes of train accidents: track-related issues, equipment failure, human error, and environmental factors.
 However, other causes of train accidents happen in the United States.

 It’s unfortunate, but many people take their own lives by standing on the tracks and waiting for the train to run them over or jumping in front of a moving train.
-According to federal statistics, in 2017, there were 266 people killed as a result of stepping in front of trains.
+According to federal statistics, in 2017, there 266 people were killed due to stepping in front of trains.

 Sometimes it is not a train’s mechanical failure that causes an accident but an engine failure in another car, causing it to stall on the tracks.
 It’s rare to see a car stuck at railroad crossings, but when drivers slow down when crossing, a poorly tuned engine can cause the vehicle to stall.
-In such situations, there may not be enough time to push the vehicle away.
-A moving train will usually push the vehicle out of its path or split it in half, but if the vehicle goes under the train, it can cause it to derail.
+In such situations, there may not be enough time to push the car away.
+A moving train will usually make the vehicle out of its path or split it in half, but if the car goes under the train, it can cause it to derail.

 Under the Department of Transportation Act of 1966, the FRA is responsible for monitoring and taking safety measures to prevent train accidents.
 Railroad companies and commuter rail lines have the legal obligation to ensure the safety of all their passengers.

-These parties must also install a black box on a train, a device that continuously records information.
-This is useful when investigating a train accident to understand what happened so that they can take the necessary steps to prevent it from happening again in the future.
+These parties must also install a black box on a train that continuously records information.
+This is useful when investigating a train accident to understand what happened so that they can take the necessary steps to prevent it from happening again.

 Although the railway is responsible for ensuring the safety of all passengers, it may not always carry out its responsibility.
 But as we’ve already discussed, railway companies or their employees may not always be the cause of an accident.
 You must speak to a train accident attorney to determine the party at fault and help you recover compensation for your loss.

-If you or your loved ones suffer from serious injuries due to a train derailment, you must contact a personal injury lawyer.
+You must contact a personal injury lawyer if you or your loved ones suffer severe injuries due to a train derailment.
 You face a challenging and uncertain future with serious injuries impacting your life, but an attorney can help you recover compensation.
 Although compensation will not undo the accident or injuries or bring back your loved ones, it can help you rebuild a more stable future.

-Under the law, injured victims due to the negligent actions of others may be eligible for compensation.
+Under the law, injured victims, due to the negligent actions of others, may be eligible for compensation.
 However, it can be challenging to determine who the at-fault party is.
-It could be an employee or railway company’s negligence, the negligence of a government entity for misaligned tracks, or a manufacturer’s negligence for providing defected train products.
+It could be an employee or railway company’s negligence, the negligence of a government entity for misaligned tracks, or a manufacturer’s negligence for providing defective train products.
 An attorney can allocate resources to investigate the train accident and help determine who the negligent party is so that they can pursue legal action against them to recover compensation for your loss.